 Is your kid a LEGO lover?
 Bricks 4 Kidz might be the educational program you’re looking for.
 Their classes, camps, and in-school programs use LEGO bricks to explore scientific concepts through project-based learning activities.
 Kids of all ages get an opportunity to collaborate with their peers while developing problem-solving skills through continuous practice.
 After all, what’s not to love about building and programming LEGO robots?

-Bricks 4 Kidz provides online STEM programs, after-school programs, in-school workshops, and the option for specially themed events for variable prices.
+Bricks 4 Kidz provides online STEM programs, after-school programs, in-school workshops, and the option for specially-themed events for variable prices.

 Topics: Robotics, Engineering, Chemistry, and More

 Club Scientific is a “science enrichment company” that hosts summer camps, classes, field trips, parties, and other events to bring science into kids’ hands–literally.
-Science educators demonstrate eye-popping experiments in small class environments that encourage children to “play” with real lab equipment in a safe environment, nurturing their love for science.
+In addition, educators demonstrate eye-popping experiments in small class environments that encourage children to “play” with real lab equipment in a safe environment, nurturing their love for science.

 Pricing is available upon request and varies by activity and local franchise.